Skip to content

 • Still Server-Side Rendering: UI is built on the server, rendered as HTML in the browser

-• Suitable for transactional business applications
+• Fits transactional business applications

-• More structured and modular than ITS, but limited for modern UX expectations
+• More structured and modular than ITS, but limited for modern UX

 UI5 Freestyle